bootstrap-ruby/bootstrap_form/README.md

-If you are using Bootstrap v3, refer to the legacy [legacy-2.7](https://github.com/bootstrap-ruby/bootstrap_form/tree/legacy-2.7) branch.

-This is a new take on the `bootstrap_form` README.
-Please leave comments at: #520.
-You can go back to the traditional [README](/OLD-README.md).

----

 # bootstrap_form

 [![Build Status](https://travis-ci.org/bootstrap-ruby/bootstrap_form.svg?branch=master)](https://travis-ci.org/bootstrap-ruby/bootstrap_form)
 [![Gem Version](https://badge.fury.io/rb/bootstrap_form.svg)](https://rubygems.org/gems/bootstrap_form)

-`bootstrap_form` is a Rails form builder that makes it super easy to integrate Bootstrap v4-style forms into your Rails application.
+`bootstrap_form` is a Rails form builder that makes it super easy to integrate Bootstrap v5-style forms into your Rails application.
 It provides form helpers that augment the Rails form helpers. `bootstrap_forms`'s form helpers generate the form field and its label and all the Bootstrap mark-up required for proper Bootstrap display. `bootstrap_form` also provides:

 * [Validation error messages](#validation-and-errors) below the field they correspond to, by default.
 You can also put the error messages after the label, or turn off `bootstrap_form`'s validation error handling and do it yourself.
 * Automatic [mark-up for the `required` attribute](#required-fields) on required fields.